GeekSilver/covid19ImpactEstimator-api/README.md

 where the data object is jusst the input posted to the api, the impact object is an object containing best case scenario and severeImpact object contains worst case scenario of COVID19 based on the data in the data object.

+The hosted interactive openapi3 documentation is coming soon.
+Thanks Geeksilver.